DiUS/coffeematrix/README.md

 # ReadMe

-This is a dead simple rails example explaining some of the latest goodness to get a decent environment up.
+This is a simple rails example with some of the latest goodness to get a decent environment up.

 install [rbenv](https://github.com/sstephenson/rbenv)